stackhpc/ansible-slurm-appliance/environments/README.md

 be created.
 The directory will be named according to the answer you gave for `environment`.

-Follow the README in the new directory to perform initial configuration.
+Follow the readme in the new directory to perform initial configuration.

 ## Activating environments